lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 These EAD labels can be used in any EDHOC message for non-critical EAD items (see {{Section 3.8 of RFC9528}}).

+The numbers cover the different lengths of encoding available in CBOR for the registry's range (except the 23 precious small values).
 It is expected that future documents register additional values with the same semantics.

 ## Use of GREASE EAD items by message senders